 How does it work?

 Think of Adversarial Collaboration as if it were a chess game.
 Adversaries in this kind of environment are not ‘enemies,’ they are individuals working with a set of ground rules that guide the activity.
 Adversarial Collaboration in the field of research is similar.
-There are a set of ground rule to help make the research effort as fruitful as possible.
+There are a set of ground rules to help make the research effort as fruitful as possible.
 Here are some key foundations to a successful AC:

 - Begin the project/partnership/activity by each sharing your vision.
 If you were to go about this solo, what would your process be?
 Create an outline for the activity, keeping in mind you areas of strength and those of your colleague(s).

 - Be clear about each others’ areas of expertise.
-What are the unique frame of reference, disciplines, arguments you each have and frame that as an asset to the creation of a richer final product.
+What are the unique frames of reference, disciplines, arguments you each have and frame that as an asset to the creation of a richer final product.

 - Know who your audiences are.
 The point of an AC is that you create something accessible to multiple audiences/publics.
 Be clear from the start who your multiple audiences is and keep them in mind as you engage in your AC.
 Remind yourself of whether what you’re producing remains relevant/digestible to those audiences.
 You may find yourselves ‘translating’ for each other given the different areas of expertise that are brought to the table.

 - Respect the opinions of others even if you don’t agree with them.
 It would be naive to think that everything in an AC will go smoothly.
-Inevitably there will be a disagreement or point of contention that you can’t seem to get past.
+Inevitably there will be a disagreement or points of contention that you can’t seem to get past.
 Remember to stay respectful and remind yourselves of the end objective.